KPEval: Towards Fine-Grained Semantic-Based Keyphrase Evaluation: Keyphrase Systems: Implementation Details and Full Evaluation Results

-to finish the prompt.
-In the 5-shot setting, we randomly sample 5 examples from the train set for each test document, and add their title, body, and keyphrases in the same format to the prompt before the document tested.
+For GPT-3.5, we always start the prompt with a task definition: \textit{"Keyphrases are the phrases that summarize the most important and salient information in a document.
+Given a document's title and body, generate the keyphrases."}

-For all the systems, we truncate the body to 512 tokens.
-We apply a credit on newly registered accounts for M17 and M18.
-For GPT-3.5, we spent around \$1500 to obtain all the results.
+In the zero-shot setting, we provide the title and body in two separate lines, and start a new line with \textit{"Keyphrases (separated by comma):"}.
+In the 5-shot setting, we randomly sample 5 examples from the train set for each test document, and provide their title, body, and keyphrases in the same format in the prompt before the document tested.